HSG-AIML/Global-NO2-Estimation/README.md

 # Towards Global Estimation of Ground-Level NO2 Pollution with Deep Learning and Remote Sensing

-This repository provides the code for a forthcoming paper on the estimation of surface-level NO2 concentrations from various data sources.
+This repository provides the code for a paper (under review) on the estimation of surface-level NO2 concentrations from various data sources.

 ## Local Model
 The local model (`local_model` directory) estimates surface NO2 for locations of EEA air quality ground stations based on station metadata with XGBoost.